zzjkf2009/DubinsCurves/README.md

 - Original Map:
 ![](https://github.com/zzjkf2009/Breadth_First_Search/blob/master/result/2D_Map.png)

-## Note
+## Note !!
-- The result of the search may vary depend on which neighbor among 8 neighbors is got searched first, my current first search node is the lower-left. {-1, 0, 1}
+- BFS is a complete and optimality guarantee search algorithm that will find the optimal (shortest) path.
+However,in our case (regard to the given map figure 1) the result of the search may vary depend on which neighbor among 8 neighbors is got searched first, my current first search node is the lower-left and traverse counter clockwise.
+This sounds contradictory, why it guarantee to find the optimal path but those path could be different depend on the search order?
+That because all of them are optimal (shortest) path, although they are different, they take same number of steps to reach the goal.

-- Both of the following parameters can be defined from the *main.cpp* (1) start and goal positions (2) x and y grid resolution
+- Both of the following parameters can be defined from the *main.cpp* **(1) start and goal positions (2) x and y grid resolution**

 - In the gridMap class, function *build_grid_map* generate the "NodesSet" and "NodesInfoSet. function *Breadth_First_Search* implement Breadth First Search algorithm.
 Function *drawPathVideo* generate the graphical interface.